JackyWeng526/Occupancy_Trend_and_IAQ_in_Commercial_Building/README.md

 2. The variables of CO<sub>2</sub> concentration are collected by BAS for differences calculation.
 3. The default coefficients is provided by EnergyPlus and ASHRAE 62.1.
 They will then be optimized by data-driven analysis and linear regression.

-Therefore, the simplified equation is demonstrated below:
+Therefore, the equation of the Simplfied Occupancy Corrector is demonstrated below:
 ![occ balance equation](https://github.com/JackyWeng526/Occupancy_Trend_and_IAQ_in_Commercial_Building/blob/main/docs/Occ_balance_eq.PNG)

-With the equation and the following input data, we are able to reproduce the detailed occupancy history in the building.
+With this equation and the following input data, we are able to reproduce the detailed occupancy history in the building.

 ## Input data
 The revelant dataset is originated from the existing BAS.